PedroVictor4/CourtProcessManager/README.md

 # CourtProcessManager
-An application for managing court processes using Java.
+A Java application designed using the Singleton design pattern.
+This application aims to manage court processes and their related components, ensuring efficient handling of case data, deadlines, and procedural steps.